ARMmbed/mbed-os-5-docs/docs/advanced/flash.md

 ## Start application

-The ``mbed_start_application`` is currently implemented only for Cortex-M3/M4/M7.
-The implementation is located in [the mbed_application code file](https://github.com/ARMmbed/mbed-os/blob/master/platform/mbed_application.c).
-If your target is not supported, you must implement this function in the target HAL.
+The mbed_start_application implementation exists only for Cortex-M3, Cortex-M4 and Cortex-M7.
+You can find it in [the mbed_application code file](https://github.com/ARMmbed/mbed-os/blob/master/platform/mbed_application.c).
+If mbed_start_application does not support your target, you must implement this function in the target HAL.

 ## Flash HAL